RISE Sleep Tracker

 Reviewed by

-• You can get more deep sleep by improving your sleep hygiene (like avoiding caffeine and alcohol close to bedtime and getting light exposure first thing each morning), eating more fiber, taking a warm shower or bath before bed, and exercising.
+• You can get more deep sleep by improving your sleep hygiene (avoid caffeine and alcohol close to bedtime and get light exposure first thing each morning), eating more fiber, taking a warm shower or bath before bed, and exercising.

 • The RISE app can help you get more deep sleep by working out how much sleep you need and telling you the best time to do 20+ sleep hygiene habits daily.